The Bride (1985 film): Plot

 Baron Charles Frankenstein, Dr. Zalhus, and Frankenstein's assistant, Paulus, attempt to create a female mate, Eva, for his creation.
 The team of scientists succeed in creating Eva, who is physically identical to a human and lacking the deformities of the monster.
 As such, she is revolted by the monster and rejects him.
-This causes the monster to fly into a rage and destroy Frankenstein's laboratory.
+A confrontation between the monster and Frankenstein regarding Eva leads the monster to fly into a rage and destroy the laboratory.
 Frankenstein, believing the monster has died, flees with Eva back to Castle Frankenstein.
 There he falls in love with her and, with the help of his friend Charles Clerval and housekeeper Mrs. Baumann, educates her with the goal of making her a perfect human mate.

 The monster, having survived, wanders into the countryside where he befriends a dwarf, Rinaldo.
 As they learn more about one another, Rinaldo eventually gives the monster more humanity by gracing him with a name: Viktor ("he will win").
 The men travel by foot through Europe, eventually arriving in Budapest, where they become involved with a circus owner named Magar, who hires them despite his dislike for Rinaldo.
-Meanwhile, as Eva acquires language and develops further cognizance, she begins to question her origin and, while visiting a decrepit mausoleum with Baron Charles, tells him she wishes to "go home."
+Meanwhile, as Eva acquires language and develops further cognizance, she begins to question her origin and, while visiting a decrepit mausoleum with Baron Charles, tells him that she wishes to "go home."

 The Baron has Eva accompany him to a formal party held by a Countess, where he introduces her.
 Eva is initially well-spoken and formal, impressing the Countess, Captain Josef Schoden, and other guests, but becomes agitated when a cat enters the room.
 Having no knowledge of the animal, Eva begins to scream at it, embarrassing the Baron.
 Several days later, while riding her horse near the castle, Eva is approached by Josef, who attempts to romance her.
 Josef informs Eva that the Baron was thrown out of university while studying medicine.
 She begins to question the Baron and his intentions.

 Meanwhile, during a trapeze performance with the circus, Rinaldo is fatally injured in a fall.
-When Viktor learns that Magar deliberately tampered with Rinaldo's harness, causing the fall, he flies into a rage, flipping Magar's caravan over before murdering one of the performers.
+Viktor is immediately heartbroken at the loss of his friend, a feeling that Eva apparently feels.
+As Viktor mourns, Eva suddenly feels a great sense of loss and cries in her room, hinting at some kind of psychic connection between the two.
+Viktor learns that the circus performer Bela deliberately tampered with Rinaldo's harness, causing the fall, he flies into a rage, flipping Magar's caravan over before murdering Bela.
 Viktor returns to the Castle and finds Eva outside on the grounds.
 Eva mistakes him for a vagrant, not recognizing him.
 Later, a mob from the circus arrives in the village in search of Viktor, and shackle him to a wall.
 Meanwhile, Eva disappears from the Castle.
 The Baron inquires of her whereabouts, and Mrs. Baumann reluctantly reveals that she has run way with Josef.
-The Baron locates the two lovers, and brings a defiant Eva back to the Castle.
-During an argument, the Baron finally reveals to Eva how he created her, using parts of corpses, and bringing her to life via an electric charge.
-This information mortifies Eva.